-Gerbera Daisies originate from a group of similar decorative plants belonging to the family of Sunflower (Asteraceae) and takes its name in honor of the German environmentalist and botanist ‘Traugott Gerber’, who travelled throughout Russia.
+Gerbera Daisies originate from a group of similar decorative plants belonging to the family of Sunflower (Asteraceae) and take their name in honor of the German environmentalist and botanist ‘Traugott Gerber’, who traveled throughout Russia.

 All the way from tropical Asia, Africa and South America, you can see about 30 varieties in nature.
 The general name for Gerbera is African daisy.
 Gerbera’s commercial importance stems from the fact that it is among the most frequently used cut flowers in the world, after carnation, tulip, rose and chrysanthemum.
 It symbolizes purity, innocence and cheerfulness.

 The variety Gerbera has a big capitulum with remarkable, two-lipped ray florets in colors ranging from, yellow, pink, white or red.
 The capitulum becomes visible as a single flower, but it is in fact a composition galore of single flowers.
 The arrangement of the capitulum, brings changes to the morphology of the flower.
 The flower’s head is 7cm in diameter (Gerbera mini) and 12cm in (Gerbera Golden).

 How to Grow Gerbera Daisies from Seeds Domestically

 Photo by: Ziko van Dijk